Workers’ compensation is a system designed for the benefit of workers who become ill or get injured while at work.

 Kansas City Missouri workers’ compensation lawyers come across several cases in which the insurance company uses an excuse or loophole to limit or deny benefits to the worker.
 So, it is very important each employee is aware of their rights.
 They must understand that it is their legal right to receive medical and wage loss benefits in case they get injured at their workplace.

 In Missouri, every company that employs more than five workers needs to have worker’s compensation insurance.
 Construction companies should have worker’s compensation coverage irrespective of the number of employees it has.
 All federal employees are covered under a separate federal workers’ compensation law.
 Missouri workers compensation law does not cover domestic workers, farm employees, independent contractors, and members of a family business or limited liability company.

 When Is a Worker Covered?

 Any injury or illness that occurs in the course or scope of employment may be covered under workers’ compensation.
 If traveling is a part of your job, then the injuries suffered while traveling may also be covered.
 However, the injuries suffered while traveling to and from work might not be covered.
 If the accident occurs on business premises even when you are having lunch, the injury would be covered; however, if you get injured when you have gone out for lunch, you will not be covered.

 Most work-related injuries and illnesses are covered by workers’ compensation.
 However, Kansas City Missouri workers’ compensation lawyers inform us that there are certain situations in which you may not be eligible for benefits.
 Examples of such situations are:

 - Psychiatric illness, if it is not a result of the disease or injury caused by work.

-- Injury that is a result of age-related deterioration.
+- An injury that is a result of age-related deterioration.

-- Injury suffered during voluntary recreation at the workplace, for example, while playing soccer at the office picnic.
+- An injury suffered during voluntary recreation at the workplace, for example, while playing soccer at the office picnic.